RV Mattress Topper: The Easy Solution For Your Uncomfortable RV Bed!

 Some even offer 60-day money-back guarantees.

-There are two different kinds of toppers, so to speak.
+There are two different kinds of toppers.

-Toppers usually just sit on top of the mattress, while a camper mattress pad often mimics the bottom sheet of your camper sheet set in that it envelops the bed.
+For instance, a travel trailer mattress topper sits on top of the mattress, while a camper mattress pad often mimics the bottom sheet of your camper sheet set in that it envelops the bed.

 Some people also use pads to protect the mattress from liquid spills.